jamesrp13/Task/README.md

 * write a custom delegate protocol
 * use a date picker as a custom input view
 * wire up view controllers to model object controllers

-### Part Three - Core Data

 * add a Core Data stack to a project
 * implement basic data persistence with Core Data
 * use NSPredicates to filter search results

+### Part Two - NSFetchedResultsController

+* use an NSFetchedResultsController to populate a UITableView with information from CoreData
+* implement the NSFetchedResultsControllerDelegate to observe changes in CoreData information and update the display accordingly

-## Part One - Project Planning, Model Objects, and Controllers
+## Part One - Project Planning, Model Objects and Controllers, Persistence with CoreData

 ### View Hierarchy